William Bustard

-William Bustard (1894–1973) was an artist in Queensland, Australia.
+William Bustard (18 April 1894 – 24 August 1973) was an artist in Queensland, Australia.
 His stained glass work features in many heritage-listed buildings.

 Early life

 William Bustard was born in 1894 in Terrington, Malton, Yorkshire, England.
 Living close to the York Minster, he was influenced by its stained glass work and music.
 He studied at the Scarborough Art School and won a scholarship to the Slade School of Fine Art in London.
-He served in the British army in World War I and contracted tuberculosis.
-He immigrated in 1921 to Queensland, Australia where his health recovered.

-Career
+During World War I, Bustard served in the Royal Army Medical Corps in Greece and Italy.

+During his war service, he contracted tuberculosis.
+He immigrated in 1921 to Queensland, Australia where his health recovered.Not long after arriving, he joined the Royal Queensland Art Society, known then as the Queensland Art Society, and served on the management committee for many years with stints as President and Vice-President.
+He was made a life member of the Society in 1945.

+During World War II, Bustard served in the Citizen Military Forces developing camouflage at RAAF bases.
+He was posted to Gayndah and Townsville where he disguised the appearance of Inland Aircraft Fuel Depots to look like farms.

+Artist career

 In order to make a living, he undertook a range of artistic work, including teaching and commissions.
 He illustrated books, including Robinson Crusoe (1949) and Treasure Island (1956).

 He drew pictures for advertisements, including for: